zverok/time_calc/README.md

 TimMath.day.decrease(Time.now, 2) # Ughhh what?
 "Day decrease now 2"?
 ```

-The though process that led to the new library is:
+The thought process that led to the new library is:

 * `(2, days)` is just a _tuple_ of two unrelated data elements
 * `days` is "internal name that makes sense inside the code", which we represent by `Symbol` in Ruby
 * Math operators can be called just like regular methods: `.+(something)`, which may look unusual at first, but can be super-handy even with simple numbers, in method chaining -- I am grateful to my Verbit's colleague Roman Yarovoy to pointing at that fact (or rather its usefulness);
-* To chain some calculations with Ruby core type without extending this type, we can just "wrap" it into monad-like object, do the calculations, and unwrap at the end (TimeMath itself, and my Hash-processing gem [hm](https://github.com/zverok/hm) have used this approach).
+* To chain some calculations with Ruby core type without extending this type, we can just "wrap" it into a monad-like object, do the calculations, and unwrap at the end (TimeMath itself, and my Hash-processing gem [hm](https://github.com/zverok/hm) have used this approach).

 So, here we go:
 ```ruby